 The following tables present the summary historical and pro forma financial data for Bioventus LLC and its subsidiaries for the periods and at the dates indicated.
 Bioventus LLC is the predecessor of the issuer, Bioventus Inc., for financial reporting purposes.
 The summary statements of operations and statement of cash flows data for the years ended December 31, 2019 and 2018 are derived from the Bioventus LLC audited financial statements included elsewhere in this prospectus.
-The summary statements of operations and statement of cash flows data for the nine months ended September 26, 2020 and September 28, 2019, and the summary balance sheet data as of September 26, 2020 are derived from the Bioventus LLC unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
+The summary statements of operations and statement of cash flows data for the summary balance sheet data as of June 27, 2020 are derived from the Bioventus LLC unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
 The unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
-The unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
-The unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
-The unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
-The unaudited interim condensed consolidated financial statements, necessary for a fair statement of the information set forth herein.
+The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements and, in the opinion of management, include all adjustments, consisting only of normal recurring adjustments, necessary for a fair statement of the information set forth herein.
 You should read this data together with our audited and unaudited financial statements and related notes appearing elsewhere in this prospectus and the information under the captions "Capitalization," "Selected financial data" and "Management's discussion and analysis of financial condition and results of operations."
 Our historical results are not necessarily indicative of our future results and results of interim periods are not necessarily indicative of results for the entire year.

 The summary unaudited pro forma consolidated financial data of Bioventus Inc. presented below have been derived from our unaudited pro forma consolidated financial statements included elsewhere in this prospectus.
-The summary unaudited pro forma balance sheet data as of September 26, 2020 give effect to the Transactions as described in "Transactions", including the completion of this offering, as if all such transactions had occurred on that date and the summary unaudited pro forma statement of operations data for the year ended December 31, 2019 and the nine months ended September 26, 2020 gives effect to the Transactions, as if all such transactions had occurred on January 1, 2019.
+The summary unaudited pro forma balance sheet data as of June 27, 2020 give effect to the Transactions as described in "Transactions", including the completion of this offering, as if all such transactions had occurred on that date and the summary unaudited pro forma statement of operations data for the year ended December 31, 2019 and the six months ended June 27, 2020 gives effect to the Transactions, as if all such transactions had occurred on January 1, 2019.
 The unaudited pro forma financial information includes various estimates which are subject to material change and may not be indicative of what our operations or financial position would have been had this offering and related transactions taken place on the dates indicated, or that may be expected to occur in the future.
 See "Unaudited pro forma consolidated financial information" for a complete description of the adjustments and assumptions underlying the summary unaudited pro forma consolidated financial data.